-Until laws and regulations are changed around the world allowing digital documentation, this seems to make the most sense of why dot matrix printers exist.
+Until laws and regulations are changed worldwide, allowing digital documentation, this seems to make the most sense of why dot matrix printers exist.

 When it comes to the reason why dot matrix printers are still in use at airports, I will bet it’s a combination of all of the reasons mentioned above.
-They work, they’re affordable, replacing them would be expensive and under current laws, they might even be necessary.
+They work, they’re affordable, replacing them would be expensive, and they might even be necessary under current laws.